How Satellite Internet Works

 How Fast is Satellite Internet?

-In a word: fast.
+In a single word: fast.
 For Skycasters’ end-users, communication on a satellite connection is no different than one that is land-based, even though a round trip transmission to a satellite in space must travel 90,000 miles.
 Skycasters is able to do this by using the latest technology and by not oversubscribing its network, like other Internet Service Providers (ISPs) do.

 Satellite Internet Works for You